Tafl games: Alea evangelii

-Alea evangelii, which means "game of the gospels", was described, with a drawing, in the 12th-century Corpus Christi College, Oxford manuscript 122, from Anglo-Saxon England.
-It was played on the intersections of a board of 18×18 cells.
+Alea evangelii, which means "game of the gospels", was described, with a drawing, in the 12th-century manuscript 122 of Corpus Christi College, Oxford, from Anglo-Saxon England.
+It was played on a 19×19 board of intersections.
 The manuscript describes the layout of the board as a religious allegory, but it is clear that this was a game in the Tafl family.

 Ard Rí

-Ard Rí (Gaelic: High King) was a Scottish tafl variant played on a 7×7 board with a king and eight defenders against sixteen attackers.
+Ard Rí (Gaelic for 'High King') was a Scottish tafl variant played on a 7×7 board with a king and eight defenders against sixteen attackers.
 This is the least documented of the known tafl variants.
 One of the generally accepted rules, the king escaping to any edge square and not just to any corner square, gives the defending side an insurmountable advantage.
 This advantage is so strong that the game is solved, with the king always able to escape and thus the defender will always win.

 Brandubh

 Brandubh (or brandub) (bran dubh) was the Irish form of tafl.
 From two poems it is known that it was played with five men against eight, and that one of the five was a "Branán", or chief.
 A number of 7×7 boards have been found, the most famous being the elaborate wooden board found at Ballinderry in 1932, featuring holes for pegged pieces, possibly to allow for portability of the game.
 The name brandubh means "black raven".

-Original rules were not found, but using these 7x7 boards, the text of the two poems and the Tablut rules as a basis, the World Tafl Federation was able to reconstruct balanced rules validated by several tests.
+Original rules were not found, but using these 7×7 boards, the text of the two poems and the tablut rules as a basis, the World Tafl Federation was able to reconstruct balanced rules validated by several tests.

-Despite its small size board and the speed of the games, Brandubh offers an undeniable tactical and strategic exercise where the first mistake very often leads to defeat.
+Despite its small size board and the speed of the games, Brandubh offers an undeniable tactical and strategic exercise in which the first mistake very often leads to defeat.
 The small number of pieces means that each of them must often simultaneously defend and attack: it is therefore easy to forget one of these tasks if one focuses too much on the other.
 As in the great games of Tafl, sacrifices are useful, especially for the defenders, but with only four pieces, it is important not to weaken the king too early in the game.